dougmolineux/node-mongo-vs-postgres-jsonb/README.md

 ![](assets/insertUser.png?raw=true)

 - Does PostgreSQL insert many small objects faster than MongoDB?

-No, it appears the Node.js implementation of mongodb is faster than pg.
+No, it appears mongodb is faster than pg.
 It becomes increasingly apparent as the number of objects increases.

 - How long does it take to get these users back from PostgreSQL table?
 - How long does it take to get just the user.name from PostgreSQL table?